prividentity/cryptonets-python-sdk/docs/source/Usage/index.rst

 [if valid] transforms the plaintext facial biometric(s) into fully homomorphic encryption (FHE) ciphertexts, deletes the original plaintext image, transmits the ciphertext to the backend, and

-returns (0) plus the resulting UUID and GUID to the user;
+returns (0) plus the resulting PUID and GUID to the user;
 if the image does not contain any valid enrolled face(s), it returns (-1) and useful error code(s).

 | Method replies in 200ms, including the server call